Makeup Artists, Theatrical and Performance - 39-5091.00

 • Analyze a script, noting events that affect each character's appearance, so that plans can be made for each scene.

-• Apply makeup to enhance, and/or alter the appearance of people appearing in productions such as movies.
+• Apply makeup to enhance or alter the appearance of people appearing in productions such as movies.

-• Assess performers' skin-type in order to ensure that make-up will not cause break-outs or skin irritations.
+• Assess performers' skin type to ensure that makeup will not cause break-outs or skin irritations.

-• Attach prostheses to performers and apply makeup in order to create special features or effects such as scars, aging, or illness.
+• Attach prostheses to performers and apply makeup to create special features or effects, such as scars, aging, or illness.

-• Cleanse and tone the skin in order to prepare it for makeup application.
+• Cleanse and tone the skin to prepare it for makeup application.

-• Confer with stage or motion picture officials and performers in order to determine desired effects.
+• Confer with stage or motion picture officials and performers to determine desired effects.

-• Create character drawings or models, based upon independent research, in order to augment period production files.
+• Create character drawings or models, based upon independent research, to augment period production files.

 • Demonstrate products to clients, and provide instruction in makeup application.